QuakeEye/PPR/ReadMe.md

 but its first version had been adapted from a template by Peter Vangorp for the Utrecht University CS Bachelor course "Graphics (INFOGR)" (2021-2022)

+If you want to use this template, I recommend cloning the PPR namespace and keeping it withing a different folder in your own project, to not mix files up, unless you would want to edit the template itself.

 ___

 *Disclaimer: this readme is not finished, I will try to update this readme later on to include usage and documentation*